-aexp1 - aexp2 Meaning 0 (0) 0 1 128 BREAK key functions normally User hitting BREAK cause an error to occur (TRAPable) BREAKs'are ignored 1 (10) 1 thru 128 - Tab stop setting for the comma in PRINT statements.
-2 (63) 0 thru 255 - Prompt character for INPUT (default is "?").
-3 (0) 0 FORNEXT loops always execute at least once (ala ATARI BASIC).FOR loops may execute zero times ANSI standard)
+aexp 1 aexp2 Meaning Ø (Ø) 1 1 128 - BREAK key functions normally - User hitting BREAK cause an error to occur (TRAPable) - BREAKs'are ignored 1 (10) 1 thru 128 2 (63) Ø thru 255 - Prompt character for INPUT (default is "?").

-aexp1 aexp2 Meaning 4 (0) 0 On a multiple variable INPUT, if the user enters too few items, he is reprompted (e.g., with "??")
-Instead of reprompting, a TRAPable error occurs.
-5 (1) 0 - Lower case and inverse video characters remain unchanged without causing syntax errors (BASIC XL allows mixed case program entry).
-1 - For program entry ONLY, lower case letters are converted to upper case and inverse video characters are uninverted.
+aexp1 . aexp2 Meaning 3 (Ø) Ø 1 FORNEXT loops always execute at least once (ala ATARI BASIC).
+FOR loops may execute zero times ANSI standard) 4 the (Ø) Ø - On a multiple variable INPUT, if 1 user enters too few items, he is reprompted (e.g., with "??") - Instead of reprompting, a TRAPable error occurs.
+5 (1) ø 1 Lower case and inverse video characters remain unchanged without causing syntax errors (BASIC XL allows mixed case program entry).
+For program entry ONLY, lower case letters are converted to upper case and inverse video characters are uninverted.
 EXCEPTION: characters between quotes remain unchanged.
 CAUTION: this conversion applies to REMarks and DATA statements also.
-For total compatibility with Atari BASIC, it might be best to use SET 5,0.
-6 (0) 0 Print error messages along with error numbers (for most errors)Print only error numbers.
-7 (0) 0 - Missiles (in Player / Missile Graphics), which move vertically to the edge of the screen, roll off the edge and are lost.
+For total compatibility with Atari BASIC, it might be best to use SET $5,\emptyset$ .
+6 (Ø) ø 1 Print error messages along with error numbers (for most errors)Print only error numbers.
+7 (Ø) Ø - Missiles (in Player / Missile Graphics), which move vertically to the edge of the screen, roll off the edge and are lost.
 1 - Missiles wraparound from top to bottom and visa versa.
-8 (0) 0 - Don't push (PHA) the number of parameters to a USR call on the stack [advantage: some assembly language subroutines not expecting parameters may be called by a simple USR(addr)].
+8 (Ø) Ø - Don't push (PHA) the number of parameters to a USR call on the stack [advantage: some assembly language. subroutines not expecting parameters may be called by a simple USR(addr)].
 1 - DO push. the count of parameters (ATARI BASIC standard).
-9 (0) 0 - ENTER statements return to the READY prompt level on completion.
-1 - If a TRAP is properly set, ENTER will execute a GOTO the TRAP line on end-of-entered-file.

-aexp1 aexp2 Meaning 10 (0) 0 - The four missiles act separately; that is, as four missiles.
-1 - The four missiles are grouped into a fifth player.
+aexp1 9 (Ø) aexp2 Ø 1 Meaning ENTER statements return to the READY prompt level on completion If a TRAP is properly set, ENTER will execute a GOTO the TRAP line on end-of-entered-file.
+10 (Ø) ø 1 The four missiles act separately; that is, as four missiles.
+The four missiles are grouped into a fifth player.
 To move this player, you need only do a PMMOVE of one of the missiles since they are all grouped together.
-11 (40) 1 thru 255 - BASIC XL will DIM a string to this size if you do not use a DIM statement to otherwise dimension it.
-0 - BASIC XL works like Atari BASIC 12 (1) 0 - The program LIST formatter does not indent when you use structured statements (FOR, WHILE, etc.).
+11 (40) 1 thru 255 BASIC XL will DIM a string to this size if you do not use a DIM statement to otherwise dimension it. Ø - BASIC XL works like Atari BASIC 12 (1) Ø - The program LIST formatter does not indent when you use structured statements (FOR, WHILE, etc.).
 1 - The LIST formatter does indent when you use structured statements.